 Last week, Congressman Colin Allred, a Texas Democrat, said that his office “has been in touch with the State Department, and we’re working with them to see what is the best way forward.”

 “I know the administration is working hard to try and get access to her and try to be helpful here.
 But obviously, it’s also happening in the context of really strained relations.
-I do think that it’s really unusual that we’ve not been granted access to her from our embassy and our consular services,” Allred said, as quoted by ESPN.
+I do think that it’s really unusual that we’ve not been granted access to her from our embassy and our consular services,” Allred said,

 The Russian Federal Customs Service announced earlier this month that it had detained Griner, although it did not identify her by name, instead describing her only as a women’s basketball player for the United States who has won two Olympic gold medals.
 Additionally, the service released a video of a woman who looks like Griner making her way through airport security and having her bags inspected.